 Step 3: Gather Documents and Mail with I-90

 You will also need to gather specific documents to submit with the filing fee and Form I-90.
 If you downloaded the form from USCIS, be sure to download the instructions as well.
 The instructions will detail the documents that should accompany your permanent resident card renewal.
-If you use CitizenPath, our simplified filing instructions will provide a simple easy list of documents for you to include.
-Regardless of which method you use, you will need to send in a USCIS filing fee for permanent resident card renewal.
+If you use CitizenPath, our simplified filing instructions will provide a simple list of documents for you to include.
+Regardless of which method you use, you will need to send in a USCIS filing fee for the permanent resident card renewal.